deepesdl/cube-gen/Polar/README.md

 python inputs-preprocess/upload-to-s3.py
 ```

+> **Note**
+>
+> Users not belonging to the DeepESDL cube-gen team must provide a different bucket.
+This can be changed inside the `inputs-preprocess/upload-to-s3.py` file.

 ### 3. Merging all datasets into a single cube

 All `.zarr` cubes are loaded and merged by their coordinates into a single `.zarr` cube.